Jump toUpdate content

 Configure a Prometheus monitoring server with a Grafana dashboard

-This tutorial explains how to use a Prometheus Monitoring server with Grafana Dashboard.
+This tutorial explains how to use a Prometheus Monitoring server with a Grafana dashboard.

 Prometheus is a flexible monitoring solution that is in development since 2012.
 The software stores all its data in a time series database and offers a multi-dimensional data-model and a powerful query language to generate reports of the monitored resources.

-To run Prometheus safely on our server, we have to create a user for Prometheus and Node Exporter without the possibility to log in.
+Run the following command to create a user for Prometheus and Node Exporter.
+In this tutorial, we will create it without the login option.
 To achieve this, we use the parameter

 --no-create-homewhich skips the creation of a home directory and disable the shell with